-As soon as your site is up and running, the importance of backing it up and generally battening down the hatches (i.e. ensuring everything is secure) really can't be overestimated!
+As soon as your site is up and running, the importance of backing it up and battening down the hatches (i.e., ensuring everything is secure) really can't be overestimated.
 Losing data and/or being hacked is an absolute disaster — and, worse still, may cause such lasting damage to your business that things continue to go south well after you've managed to 'fix' things.
-The goal of this particular guide is to help ensure you've not only prepared for the worst, but also generally optimized everything for the best possible performance too: a subject we'll also be returning to in a later guide as well.
+The goal of this guide is to ensure you've not only prepared for the worst, but also optimized everything for the best possible performance too: A subject we'll be returning to in a later guide as well.

-With WordPress running nicely on your site, it's important to take a bit of time to make sure it continues to run nicely.
-This is the task of website optimization.
-This guide will walk you through the three most important types of optimization:
+With WordPress running nicely on your site, it's important to take a bit of time to make sure it continues to do so.
+This is the task of website optimization, and this guide will walk you through the three most important types:

-The majority of the tools we'll recommend in this guide are "set and forget" and will let you get on with the parts of your website you really want to be handling – but with the peace of mind that everything is safe, secure, and running well.
+Most of the tools we'll recommend in this guide are 'set and forget', and will let you get on with the parts of your website you really want to be handling -- but with the peace of mind that everything is safe, secure, and running well.
 Let's get right to it.

 Without a backup, if something goes wrong with your site you risk losing everything.
 This isn’t scary hyperbole; this is the very real risk you run by not having a backup.